magento/knowledge-base/docs/guides/kb-formatting-guide.md

 ## Author in Markdown
-Generally, we use [GitHub flavored Markdown](https://github.github.com/gfm/), but in some circumstances HTML is allowed or even required.
+Generally, we use [Adobe Experience League Markdown Syntax Style Guide](https://experienceleague.adobe.com/docs/authoring-guide-exl/using/markdown/syntax-style-guide.html?lang=en), but there are some differences and exceptions.
+Also, ceratain HMTL tags are required in certain cases.

 The following are examples of the Markdown formatting that is most commonly used in our repo.